 - Graduating awards

-For a complete list of all awards at Victoria College, please refer to the Student Awards and Benefactors booklet or search online with the Award & Bursaries Search Page (currently being updated).
+For a complete list of all awards at Victoria College, please refer to Student Awards and Benefactors.
+Please also keep an eye out for upcoming award deadlines in the Vic Student Bulletin!

 For further information, please contact email@example.com.